We have a virtual Book Club meeting once a month on Wednesdays at 7:00pm.

 The Jubilee Fund is designed to work with people to get a comprehensive picture of their finances and all of the factors that are keeping them in poverty, and then providing the funds to remove those barriers.

-Our goal for the first year is to help 2-4 individuals or families out of poverty, either as they come to the church or through partnerships with local non-profits.
+Our goal each year is to help 2-4 individuals or families with substantial needs, either as they come to the church or through partnerships with local non-profits.